iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

 > *Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A.*
 >
 > *– Kevin Mitnick*

-<h4>Footnotes</h4>

->In mathematics, the Fibonacci numbers, commonly denoted Fₙ

-> The Fibonacci sequence is a series of numbers in which a given number is the addition of the two numbers before it.
-So, if you start with 0, the next number will be 1, followed by 1, followed  by 2, followed by 3 and so on.

-> 0, 1,  1, 2, 3, 5, 8, 13, 21, 34, 55…..

-> Mathematically, the fibonacci sequence  is represented with this formula

-> F(n) = F(n-1) + F(n-2) where n>1

-> You can use this expression to find any ‘n’th digit in the sequence.

->This fascinating sequence is widely associated  with the mathematician, Leonardo Pisano, aka  Fibonacci.

-> He hailed from the Republic of Pisa, which is why he is also known as Leonardo of Pisa.

-> He was known as one of the most talented mathematicians of the Middle ages.

-> Fibonacci brought them to the western world in  1202 through his now-famous book Liber Abaci.

-> There’s another exciting offshoot of the  Fibonacci sequence - the golden ratio.

-> It’s represented by the Greek letter phi ( ϕ ).
-Write down the Fibonacci sequence on a piece

-> Fibonacci numbers have the golden ratio,  the value of which is close to 1.618033…